 Income limits vary by program type (202/8 or LIHTC) and household size.
 Management is required to incorporate the most recently published income limits.
-Thirty-seven (37) LIHTC/Section 202/8 units must not exceed 60% of Area Median Income (AMI) limits based on family size; forty (40) of the units are layered with a 50% AMI requirement when determining eligibility.
+Fifty Seven (57) of the LIHTC/Section 202/8 units must not exceed 60% of Area Median Income (AMI) limits based on family size; Fifty-Seven (57) of the units are layered with a 50% AMI requirement when determining eligibility.
 Qualifying economic income limit for the 202/8 applicants is Very Low.
 Income limits for both programs are published by the U.S. Department of Housing and Urban Development (HUD) each year for Philadelphia-Camden-Wilmington, PA-NJ-DE-ME MSA.
 The IRS 'hold harmless rule' states that if the income limits go down, the property can maintain the highest level of income limits in effect after the property was placed in service with tax credits.